schollz/gojot/docs/source/about.rst

 All the filenames and branch names are encrypted using `ChaCha20`_ with a key generated upon initialization.
 When editing an encrypted document, a decrypted temp file is stored and then shredded (random bytes written and then deleted) after use.
-Thus, you can use sdees with a public git repository (for example, `see mine`_) without revealing information since it will look like gibberish, for example:
+Thus, you can use jot with a public git repository (for example, `see mine`_) without revealing information since it will look like gibberish, for example:

 .. raw:: html